AlexanderKaluzhny/instanotifier/README.rst

 * Cache existing entry ids in the Redis to avoid requests to db every time the feed is fetched
 * Using API of specific source platform, request additional information about particular source entry
 * Getting updates on already saved entries
-* Expose access to saved entries through REST API
+* [Implemented] Expose access to saved entries through REST API
 * Use non-blocking I/O for fetching of RSS